-For about the last 2,500 years, everyone around the world is familiar with Aesop’s one of the most famous and intriguing story, “The Hare and The Tortoise.”
+For about the last 2,500 years, everyone around the world is familiar with Aesop’s most famous and intriguing stories, “The Hare and The Tortoise.”
 In the story, we see how a slow-moving turtle defeated the ever-proud hare in a race.

 The story focuses on how the turtle beat the pride of the hare.
-But the story also established a myth- turtles are a slow runner.
+But the story also established a myth- turtles are slow runners.
 But is this myth true?
 Does a turtle ever run?

 So, let’s start the race.

 Yes, turtles are indeed slow movers.
 But that doesn’t mean that they don’t run.
 Some of the turtle species come with the such good running speed that even most humans won’t believe it.
 And this is no hoax.

 Don’t trust us?
 Then read through the following section.

 Although not familiar as a popular pet, sea turtles are some of the largest turtles found ever.
 Similarly, these are also the fastest turtles that you will ever come across.
 Yes, we admit that these turtles can’t walk fast.